capitalone/rubicon-ml/docs/source/dashboard.rst

 .. code-block:: shell

-  rubicon ui --root-dir /rubicon-root
+  rubicon_ml ui --root-dir /rubicon-root

 Use the ``--help`` flag for full usage details:

 .. code-block:: shell

-  rubicon ui --help
+  rubicon_ml ui --help

 The dashboard can also be launched directly from python code.
 If you're using Rubicon's in-memory persistence, this is the only way to get the dashboard to